Karina Aguilera Skvirsky

 Karina Aguilera Skvirsky is a multidisciplinary artist based in New York, New York.
 Her work is held in the permanent collections of the Brooklyn Museum, the New York Public Library, the Art Institute of Chicago, and the Whitney Museum, among others.
 Working across video, performance, and photography, Aguilera Skvirsky addresses themes of migration, colonization, Latin American identity, and family history.
 Aguilera Skvirsky is best known for her performance video The Perilous Journey of María Rosa Palacios (2019).

 Early life and education

-Aguilera Skvirsky was born in Providence, RI to an Ecuadorian mother and a father of Eastern European Jewish descent.
+Aguilera Skvirsky was born in Providence, Rhode Island to an Ecuadorian mother and a father of Eastern European Jewish descent.
 As a child, she lived between the Eastern United States and Guayaquil, Ecuador, where her mother was born.
 Skvirsky has said that the contrast between her memories of Ecuador and her life in the United States was central to her artistic practice.

 Aguilera Skvirsky received her Bachelor's degree in Spanish literature from Oberlin College.
-In 1996, she received an MFA in Photography from Indiana University.
+In 1996, she received an Master of Fine Arts in Photography in 1996 from Indiana University Bloomington.